 As is suggested by the name, these circuits are a blend of digital and analogue integrated circuits on one single chip.
 These integrated circuits work as both analogue to digital converters, digital to analogue converters and timing/clock ICs.
 Mixed ICs are the result of major advancements made in the field of integration technology.
 It is a large-scale technological development that has helped in integrating multiple analogues, RF and digital functions on one single chip.

 The other general varieties of integrated circuits are as follows:

-Logic circuits made using the logic gates working with binary output and input.
+Logic circuits are made using the logic gates working with binary output and input.

-Comparators used for comparing inputs and producing outputs based on the comparisons.
+Comparators are used for comparing inputs and producing outputs based on the comparisons.

 Switching integrated circuits designed using transistors.
 These are used for switch operations.

-Audio amplifiers used for audio amplification.
+Audio amplifiers are used for audio amplification.
 These are found in televisions and speakers.

 Operational amplifiers are ideal for audio amplification.

 Timer ICs used for calculating time in different applications.

 Integrated circuits are used in different forms.
 The varied uses of the integrated circuit include: